Management of Cultural Diversity

 Learn how to neutralize the risks and take advantage of the opportunities presented by cultural diversity.
 Understand and manage important organizational and societal challenges, such as:

 - How are production and service delivery affected when people from all parts of the world come together to communicate and work in a company?

 - Do people with different backgrounds get equal opportunities in the labor market?
-If not, how can we achieve equal chances?
+If not, how can we achieve equal opportunities?

-- What needs to be done to allow refugees to get a job and perform well in their new jobs?
+- What needs to be done to allow refugees to get a job and perform well in their new positions?

 - What happens to expats when sent abroad with their families to represent their company?
 What affects their well-being?

 Internationally oriented, with a combination of methods from sociology, psychology, human resource management, and sociolinguistics.

 - Cultural Identity and Diversity